John Lambie (footballer, born 1941): Partick Thistle

 In January 2003, Lambie announced that he would retire at the end of the season as he did not agree with new regulations in football; he had attempted to sign Nathan Lowndes and Steven Ferguson on loan from English clubs but was barred by FIFA as they had both recently played in Scotland for other teams.
 On 17 May 2003 he made his farewell in his last game at Firhill Stadium, a 1–0 loss to Dundee United, having already guaranteed survival in the SPL on a considerably lower budget than their competitors.
 He became a member of the club's board.
 In 2004, Lambie returned as manager for a fourth spell, this time as Caretaker, briefly around the end of 2004 and beginning of 2005, in a bid to help the team's struggles on the pitch under the new management foil of Derek Whyte and Gerry Britton, who were later dismissed from their roles, as Dick Campbell took over reign at Firhill.

 Lambie is remembered for his reaction when Partick player Colin McGlashan suffered a concussion; he ordered his assistant Gerry Collins to "Tell him he's Pelé and get him back on".
 A book of football quotes titled Tell Him He's Pelé was released in 2010.
 He is also remembered for taming Chic Charnley, a player sent off 17 times in his career, whom he signed once for Hamilton and three times for Partick.

-In 2018, Partick Thistle, renamed the old North Stand at Firhill, after Lambie, which was unofficially opened in April 2018, after a 2–1 win at Firhill over Lambie's former club Hamilton Academical, a result, which Thistle manager Alan Archibald and veteran striker Kris Doolan, who equalised for Thistle in the match, dedicated to Lambie.